 - Collect data

-- Pre-process the data in HP Vertica using vertica.dplyr
+- Pre-process the data in Vertica using vertica.dplyr

 - Split the processed data into training and testing sets